ST10028058-Sashiel/FocusFlowV2/README.md

 ### When Offline:

-* Tasks are stored in RoomDB
+* Tasks are stored locally
 * All actions (create, edit, delete) work normally

 ### When Online: